TMJ and the Cause of Torticollis

 As with many similar conditions, the causes of torticollis remain somewhat mysterious.
 It seems that there are many contributing factors, including genetics, adverse drug reactions, brain injury, or peripheral nerve injury.
 It can also be caused by abnormal overuse of a particular muscle or muscle group or by adverse stimulation of particular nerves associated with the overactive muscles.

 The muscles and nerves of the jaw are closely intertwined with those of the neck.
 Stimulation of certain jaw nerves can trigger responses in the neck, and the muscles of the jaw and neck work both together and in opposition to move the jaw and maintain the posture of the neck.
-TMJ and related disorders of the jaw system can put pressure on nerves in the jaw, and it can lead to inefficient working of the jaw muscles or overexertion, both of which increase demands on the neck muscles.
+TMJ and related disorders of the jaw system can put pressure on nerves in the jaw, and it can lead to the inefficient working of the jaw muscles or overexertion, both of which increase demands on the neck muscles.
 As a result, TMJ might have a role in causing torticollis.

 Oral Appliance Therapy for Torticollis